DataDog/integrations-extras/bottomline_recordandreplay/README.md

   - You must have the Datadog Agent installed and running.
   - Access to the server running the Datadog Agent for installing Bottomline's Record and Replay and to modify the Datadog Agent configurations.
   - A supported database (Oracle or Postgres).
-  - A windows desktop to install Bottomline's Enterprise Manager for configuring Record and Replay.
+  - A Windows desktop to install Bottomline's Enterprise Manager for configuring Record and Replay.

 ### Setup